linkdotnet/tips-and-tricks/docs/async_await.md

 public async Task<string> GetContentFromUrlAsync(string url)
 {
     using var client = new HttpClient();
-        return await lient.GetStringAsync(url);
+        return await client.GetStringAsync(url);
 }
 ```

-💡 Info: Eliding the `async` keyword will also elide the whole state machine.
+> 💡 Info: Eliding the `async` keyword will also elide the whole state machine.
 In very hot paths that might be worth a consideration.
 In normal cases one should not elide the keyword.
 The allocations one is saving is depending on the circumstances but a normally very very small especially if only smaller objects are passed around.
 Also performance-wise there is no big gain when eliding the keyword (we are talking nano seconds).
 Please measure first and act afterwards.

 ## Return `null` `Task` or `Task<T>`
 When returning directly `null` from a synchronous call (no `async` or `await`) will lead to `NullReferenceException`: